- Agronomic: corn, soybeans, wheat

 Despite a vast literature on farmer demand for sustainable technologies, little work has been done to understand how the rate of innovation influences farmer decision-making about whether and when to adopt new technologies.
 This is an important problem due to large increases in the number of new technologies made available on the marketplace that may be driving farmers to delay or to forego the adoption of new sustainable technologies.
 This research will develop theoretical links between the rate of innovation of sustainable agricultural technologies and optimal farmer adoption decisions.
 Through this research, farmers will learn how the rate of innovation may alter profit-maximizing adoption behavior and we anticipate they will incorporate this information into their choices over new technologies.
 Through the analysis of results, policymakers and researchers will better understand farmer decision-making processes and the strength of experimental methodologies to capture agricultural innovation mechanisms.
 Utilizing a novel lab-in-the-field experiment and survey, we will test these hypotheses with Michigan farmers of wheat, corn, and soybeans.
 Farmers will make investment choices during a dynamic economic experiment allowing for the observation of farmer adoption behavior under different innovation scenarios.
 A survey will help to contextualize the experimental findings, and gain insight into how farmers perceive and plan new technology adoption decisions.
 Farmers, industry partners, and MSU Extension faculty will play key roles in evaluating the experimental design to ensure it is reflective of how farmers make adoption decisions in the field.

-Holding a post-experiment workshop with participants and stakeholders will allow us to evaluate how farmers are utilizing information about new innovations in their business plans.
 This research will provide insight into how farmers might increase expected profits and best implement sustainable agricultural technologies by adjusting adoption decisions based upon the observed rate of agricultural innovation.